 - For those who are seasoned practitioners in combat sports or classical martial arts, this course encourages you to plug your own techniques into the context of a fight without rules, where your life may be on the line.
 It’s more about learning what changes when the context shifts from form or competition, to a life-or-death situation.

 So if you are humming and hawing about taking the combatives course because you don’t know if you’ll be able to do it, and worry about getting hurt, this is a perfect on-ramp for you to becoming more comfortable with combative scenarios.
-If you already practice martial arts and your inner ego has you looking down your nose at the idea of taking a few-days-long MovNat Combatives course, try to empty your cup, lower your guard and give it a chance, especially if Vic is teaching it.
+If you already practice martial arts and your inner ego has you looking down your nose at the idea of taking a few-days-long MovNat Combatives course, try to empty your cup, lower your guard and give it a chance.

 If I had to describe the course in a short sentence, I would say that it is eye-opening, in that you will look at the world differently if you keep what you have learned from this course in mind.